 What Type of Tree Should I Grow?

-There are a variety of trees you could choose to raise as a Christmas tree.
+There are a variety of trees you can choose from to raise as a Christmas tree.
 Here are the most popular options:

-Which is great news regardless if you live in a warm or cool climate.
-They also grow quickly at roughly one foot per year.
+Pine is an ideal type of Christmas tree because of its flexibility.
+It grows in almost any planting zone, which is great news regardless if you live in a warm or cool climate.
+They also grow quickly, at roughly one foot per year.

 Spruce is what many consider a traditional Christmas tree.
-It’s what you probably dream of when you consider chopping down your own Christmas tree.
+It’s what you probably dream of when you consider chopping down your own tree for the holidays.

 Firs are great because they put off a pleasant fragrance.
 They also produce a vibrant green color which most people desire in their Christmas trees.

-But what makes firs such an excellent choice for a Christmas tree is they don’t drop their needles as much as other Christmas tree varieties.
+What makes firs such an excellent choice for a Christmas tree is they don’t drop their needles as much as other varieties.
+They do need a cooler climate, however.

 How to Plant Christmas Trees